More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs

-In light of this contrast, a key question in the development of future AI systems remains: ``What, if any, principles can be leveraged from NI to address the aforementioned issues with today's AI systems?''
+In light of this contrast, a key question which arises is ``what, if any, principles can be leveraged from NI to address issues with today's AI systems?''

 Applying principles from NI has occasionally been criticized as the art of ``gluing feathers to the wings of an airplane.''
 In other words, copying principles that appear effective in nature to engineered, artificial systems is superficial and does not address underlying differences in applications, materials, and commercial viability.
 For instance, while birds and airplanes are both capable of heavier-than-air flight, only airplanes are capable of transporting hundreds of humans at hundreds of miles per hour 35,000 feet above the Pacific Ocean.
 Nevertheless, biological systems can persevere and thrive in niches unaddressed by engineered solutions; until the development of drones, airplanes could not fill the role of delivering small, individual parcels from one point to another---a role successfully filled for centuries by carrier pigeons.